 You should be familiar with this way of displaying submenus since the Elegant Themes main menu follows this approach as you can see in the Elegant Themes menu that we have recreated using the Sub Link Type.

 Even though using this Link Type is pretty straightforward, we are going to guide you through all the steps so you can see how this Link Type works.

-First, you have to select the Sub option from the Link Type dropdown.
+First, you have to select the Sub option from the Link Type select.

 If you are using the DiviMenus Flex module you must first enter the Menu Item that will show the submenu and open the Link module toggle.